retrorich75/PiLite/Python_Examples/ReadMe.txt

 PySerial, this can be installed with
 $ sudo apt-get install python-serial

-The first four can be ran from the the command line with out starting the GUI
+The first four programmes can be ran from the the command line with out starting the GUI

 BarScroll.py:
     Uses the bar-graph command $$$B?,? to scroll a wave across the screen